 In high accuracy applications it is common to compensate for the error by either

-- external pressure and temperature measurement, and calculation.
-The calculation can be performed within the control system, or some manufacturers offer this capability within their guided wave radar transmitter.
+- Pressure and Temperature compensation The compensation calculation can be performed within the plant control system, or some manufacturers offer this capability within their guided wave radar transmitter.

 Guided wave radar accuracy: expect to achieve 2.5mm or 0.1% of distance for measurements up to 5 metres

 Transmitter mounting: Head mounted and remote mounted options are widely available

 Explosion protection: sensors and transmitters are widely available for use in hazardous areas, either as explosion proof, or intrinsically safe (IS)

 Transmitter power supply: 2 wire, loop powered universally available

 Output signal: 4-20mA superimposed with a digital HART®, FOUNDATION™ Fieldbus, or Modbus® widely available